 Preheat the oven to 325°F. Set a rack on the lower third of the oven and clear out all other racks.

 Pat the meat dry and season it generously on all sides with salt and pepper.

 Heat 1 tablespoon of the oil in a large Dutch oven over medium heat.
 Add the bacon and cook, stirring occasionally, until rendered and crisp, 8–9 minutes.
-Using a slotted spoon or spider, transfer the bacon to a bowl but leave the bacon in the Dutch oven.
+Using a slotted spoon or spider, transfer the bacon to a bowl but leave the bacon fat in the Dutch oven.

 Working in two batches and adding 1 tablespoon of oil with each batch, sear the meat, trying not to move it, until deep brown on all sides, turning every now and then and adding more oil if necessary, 8–10 minutes per batch; transfer to a plate.
-Leave about 2 tablespoons of meat drippings and oil in the Dutch oven, then add the onions, carrots, garlic, and 1 teaspoon salt and cook, stirring often until the onions are lightly golden and the carrots are slightly softened, 10 minutes.
+Leave about 2 tablespoons of meat drippings and oil in the Dutch oven, then add the finely chopped onions, carrots, garlic, and 1 teaspoon salt and cook, stirring often until the onions are lightly golden and the carrots are slightly softened, 10 minutes.
 Add the tomato paste and gochujang and cook, stirring, until lightly caramelized, 2 minutes.